MicrosoftDocs/windowsserverdocs/WindowsServerDocs/azure-hybrid-services/index.md

 - Protect your Hyper-V virtual machines with [Azure Site Recovery](https://docs.microsoft.com/azure/site-recovery/site-recovery-overview)
 You can replicate workloads running on VMs so that your business-critical infrastructure is protected in case of a disaster.
 Windows Admin Center streamlines setup and the process of replicating your virtual machines on your Hyper-V servers or clusters, making it easy to bolster the resiliency of your environment with Azure Site Recovery’s disaster recovery service.
-For more info, see [Protect your VMs with Azure Site Recovery and Windows Admin Center](../use/azure-site-recovery.md).
+For more info, see [Protect your VMs with Azure Site Recovery and Windows Admin Center](../manage/windows-admin-center/use/azure-site-recovery.md).

 - Back up your Windows servers with [Azure Backup](https://docs.microsoft.com/azure/backup/backup-overview)
 You can back up your Windows servers to Azure, protecting you from accidental or malicious deletions, corruption and even ransomware.
-For more info, see [Back up your servers with Azure Backup](../use/azure-backup.md).
+For more info, see [Back up your servers with Azure Backup](../manage/windows-admin-center/use/azure-backup.md).

 - Monitor and get email alerts for all the servers in your environment with [Azure Monitor for Virtual Machines](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-overview)
 You can use Azure Monitor, also known as Virtual Machines insights, to monitor server health and events, create email alerts, get a consolidated view of server performance across your environment, and visualize apps, systems, and services connected to a given server.
-For more info, see [Connect your servers to Azure Monitor and configure email notifications](../use/azure-monitor.md).
+For more info, see [Connect your servers to Azure Monitor and configure email notifications](../manage/windows-admin-center/use/azure-monitor.md).

 - Centrally manage operating system updates for all your Windows Servers with [Azure Update Management](https://docs.microsoft.com/azure/automation/automation-update-management)
 You can manage updates and patches for multiple servers and VMs from a single place, rather than on a per-server basis.
 With Azure Update Management, you can quickly assess the status of available updates, schedule installation of required updates, and review deployment results to verify updates that apply successfully.
-This is possible whether your servers are Azure VMs, hosted by other cloud providers, or on premises.
+This is possible whether your servers are Azure VMs, hosted by other cloud providers, or on-premises.
-For more info, see [Configure servers for Azure Update Management](../use/azure-update-management.md).
+For more info, see [Configure servers for Azure Update Management](../manage/windows-admin-center/use/azure-update-management.md).

 - Connect your on-premises servers to an Azure Virtual Network with an [Azure Network Adapter](https://aka.ms/WACNetworkAdapter)
 You can add an Azure Network Adapter to your on-premises servers to help you securely connect the server to an Azure Virtual Network.